Guestie808/pubCrawlPlanner/documentation templates/docs/planning.md

 ### Expected Risks
 - Laws involving drinking must be emphasised
-- Time restraints
-- Limited experience using HTML and JavaScript
-- Only so much data that can be extracted from the dataset, potentially limiting features included in the final project
+- If maps are inaccurate, user could end up lost
+- Login information must be secure, if not data could be prone to breach

-## Project Scope
+## Project Scope // should be clear and include all relevant actors
 TODO: Scope of the System of Interest.
 Include a bullet list of things from your context diagram that are in scope.

 ![Insert your Context Diagram Here](images/context.png)